cunnie/writings/i_am_become_forever.md

 bookstore in an airport.
 She looked around — clearly the book's target audience were harried businessmen and businesswomen hoping to magically free up time.
 It was similar to the tabloids in the supermarket check-out that touted, "The Ice Cream diet: eat all the ice cream you want and still lose weight!"
-They were con jobs that differed only in their sophistication and audience.
+Both were con jobs that differed only in their sophistication and audience.

 She had cleared her schedule for all of Monday.
 She had been at work since 7am